danielwertheim/Ensure.That/README.md

 ## Documentation ##
 The documentation is contained in the [project wiki](https://github.com/danielwertheim/ensure.that/wiki).

+## Get the code up and running ##
+The project is being developed using `Visual Studio 2012`. **No NuGet packages are checked in**.
+To get your project up and running you need to install the missing NuGet packages using the provided PowerShell script:

+    ps:> .\setup-devenv.ps1

+or

+    cmd:> powershell .\setup-devenv.ps1

+For the script to work, you need to have [the NuGet command line](http://nuget.codeplex.com/releases) `(NuGet.exe) registrered in the environment path`, or you need to tweak the script to where it will find your NuGet.exe.

 ## Issues, questions, etc ##
 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)